inducer/pyublas/doc/cpptypes.rst

         to :ctype:`numpy_array`, so that you can invoke the constructor simply by feeding it a ``boost::python::handle``.

+        If you use the empty constructor, the matrix is in an invalid state until :cfunc:`numpy_matrix_resize` is called.
+Calling any other member function will result in undefined behavior.

     .. cfunction:: boost::matrix<ValueType, Orientation> &numpy_matrix_as_ublas()

         Also available as a ``const`` member function.

     .. cfunction:: boost::python::handle<> numpy_matrix_to_python()

+        Return a :ctype:`handle` to the underlying Numpy array object.
+If the matrix is empty, the function may return a handle to *None*.

         A ``const`` member function.